grableikoch727/grableikoch727/README.md

 ### Hi there, I'm Gabriel.
 I'm a programming student and a future developer.
-I'm quite focused on data analysis.
+I'm quite focused on data analysis and to be a fullstack developer.
-- 🌱 I’m currently learning JavaScript, Python and R.
+- 🌱 I’m currently learning React, Python and R.
 - 😄 Pronouns: he/him

 <div style="display: inline_block"><br>